 Put this in your dust pan and deposit it all into your toilet.

-Now for the strangely fun part: Go back to the pans.
-Hold the sifting pan and uppermost receptacle-pan slightly above the lowest receptacle-pan and shake them just slightly (like you're shaking a Jiffy-Pop bag) This allows the rest of the sawdust to drop down easily into the pan.
+Go back to the pans.
+Shake the top pan with the pellets and the middle pan together and slightly above the lowest pan (like you're shaking a Jiffy-Pop bag) This allows sawdust (created by your kitten urinating on the wood pellets) to drop down easily into the pan.

-Take the upper pan with the uriney, but weirdly dry sawdust, to the toilet and using a small wad of toilet paper clean the film of sawdust that might be remaining.
+Carry this pan with the sawdust to the toilet and dump it in, using a piece of toilet paper to clean the film of sawdust that might be remaining.
 That's as dirty as it ever gets.

-The best aspect of 100% natural wood pellets is that you can flush the pellets, the sawdust, and your cat's daily constitutions down the toilet...'cause it's all organic.
-You'll have no more kitty litter garbage garbage.
+You can flush the pellets, the sawdust, and your cat's daily constitutions down the toilet... it's all 100% organic.
+The world will thank you for not using chemicalized clumping kitty litter.

 Hit the LIKE button below if you'd like a video showing how to do use a system like this and I'll look into getting Finn an acting coach.

-Thank you for reading this post, and I hope you've found aspects helpful.
+Thank you for reading this, I hope you've found some answers.
+Contact me if you have other kitten questions.